johannesstroebele91/mongodb-library/3_operations/crud-operations/3_update.md

 Changing one or multiple documents

 - in a collection
-- e.g. `db.products.updateOne(filter, data, options)`
+- e.g. `db.myCollection.updateOne(filter, data, options)`
+  - `db` access current database
+  - `myCollection`access a collection (gets created if does not exists)
-- by passing the parameters:
+  - `updateOne(filter, data, options)` method that gets executed on the collection, which parameters:
     - Filter: narrow down which documents to change
     - Data: describing the change
     - Options: configuration

 # updateOne()